 REFLECTIVE MATERIALS, HEADLAMPS, WHISTLES

-It is strongly recommended that all Uphill Travelers utilize reflective materials on ski poles, clothing, and/or packs to heighten visibility.
+It is strongly recommended that all uphill travelers utilize reflective materials on ski poles, clothing and/or packs to heighten visibility.
 In addition to headlamps, flashing lights such as those commonly used on bicycles make it easier for other users as well as ski area personnel to see you and your party in the dark.
 Lastly, a whistle can be beneficial if the need arises to send an audible warning or signal.

 RIGHT OF WAY

 All uphill traffic must yield to downhill traffic and all machinery.
-Skiers traveling at high speeds over blind rollovers present a danger to uphill travelers, so Uphill Travelers should take special care at junctions.
-It is prohibited for any skier, hiker, or person otherwise, to approach within 100 feet of grooming machines, whether stationary or moving; or snowmaking equipment, to include but not limited to fan guns, high-pressure water lines, and high-voltage electrical cables
+Skiers traveling at high speeds over blind rollovers present a danger to uphill travelers, so uphill travelers should take special care at junctions.
+It is prohibited for any skier, hiker or person otherwise, to approach within 100 feet of grooming machines, whether stationary or moving; or snowmaking equipment, to include but not limited to fan guns, high-pressure water lines and high-voltage electrical cables

 No ski patrol services are available outside of normal operating hours.
-During normal operating hours, ski patrol response may be unavailable for unpatrolled terrain, such as the upper mountain during night skiing.
+During normal operating hours, ski patrol response may be unavailable for unpatrolled terrains, such as the upper mountain during night skiing.
 Uphill users are prohibited from entering closed terrain at any time.
 It is the user’s responsibility to know what terrain is closed.

 WINCH CAT: FLASHING YELLOW / FLASHING RED LIGHTS:

-Some trails are groomed with a winch cat which uses cables under extremely high tension.
+Some trails are groomed with a winch cat, which uses cables under extremely high tension.
 STAY OFF THESE TRAILS!
 These cables can move suddenly and change height.
 THEY CAN CAUSE DISMEMBERMENT OR DEATH.
 If you see flashing yellow or red lights, winch cat operation is in progress and uphill travel is prohibited on the entire run.
-The high tension cable used by the cat is extremely dangerous, and Uphill Travellers should stay well away from the anchor.
+The high-tension cable used by the cat is extremely dangerous, and Uphill Travellers should stay well away from the anchor.
 Flashing yellow lights signify the cat and flashing red lights signify the winch anchor.